aiven/bigquery-connector-for-apache-flink/README.md

 | 1.16.x       | 1.0.0-1.16                          | TBD          |

-To start using BigQuery connector for Flink put `flink-bigquery-connector-<version>.jar` to `lib/` folder of Flink and restart Flink.
+To start using BigQuery connector for Flink put `flink-bigquery-connector-<version>.jar` to `lib/` folder of Apache Flink® and restart Apache Flink®.

 ## Build locally
 ```bash